-Associated Associate Professor of Public Service, NYU Wagner; Associate Professor of Management, NYU Stern School of Business
+Associated Associate Professor of Public Service, NYU Wagner; Associate Professor of Management and Organizations, NYU Stern School of Business

 My research revolves around the roles of hierarchy in organizations and society.
 I have investigated how power differences transform the way people think and behave and how people figure out who has power over whom.
 My colleagues and I have discovered a series of reliable changes in the psychology of power-holders that seem to be potentially damaging for relationships, organizations, and society but, under certain conditions, actually can contribute to interpersonal and institutional effectiveness.
 I am also interested in the neuroscience underpinning various kinds of social judgments and the social role of emotion in groups.